cloudevents/spec/discovery.md

 ## Resource Model

-This sections defines the resource model of a Discovery Endpoint.
+This section defines the resource model of a Discovery Endpoint.

 ### Services